About Spring Valley

 FACILITIES & AMENITIES

 Camping: Horsethief Gulch Campground, the main campground, is located just west of Eagle Valley Reservoir.
-It has 37 campsites, each with table, grill and shade ramada, as well as three restrooms, two with showers.
+It has 39 campsites, (24 with power hookups) each with table, grill and shade ramada, as well as three restrooms, two with showers.
 Water is also available.
 Ranch Campground is located two miles north of the main campground.
 This facility has seven campsites with tables and grills.
 Water and primitive restrooms are available.
 The camping limit is seven days in a 30-day period.

 Group Area: Day and overnight groups are accommodated at the south end of the reservoir.
 Reservations should be made in advance.